There are no internal flights in tiny Qatar.

 The minimum rental period for all car-hire agencies is 24 hours and drivers must be at least 21 years old.

 The easiest way to catch a taxi is to ask your hotel to arrange one, although technically you can wave one down from the side of the road.
-To visit most sights outside Doha, it’s better to hire a car or arrange transport with a tour company as it usually works out considerably cheaper and it saves long waits for return transport.
+To visit most sights outside Doha, it’s better to hire a car or arrange transport with a tour company as it usually works out considerably cheaper.

 The Qataris have big plans for transport around the island.
-Once Doha's urban Metro system is complete, there are plans for a rail system that connects most of Qatar's population centres.
+Once Doha's urban metro system is complete (a planned 300km of rail and 100 stations, to open in 2019), there are plans for a rail system that connects most of Qatar's population centres.
+A long-distance network was also planned, connecting neighbouring countries with Qatar, but this is on hold in light of the Gulf-Qatar diplomatic crisis.